xpertbot/craft-wheelform/README.md

 ### Events
 (Note: this is mostly for developers that know basic PHP and Composer Packages)

-`beforeValidate` Event, this allows developers to validate the Message and adjust the values and errors, custom validation errors will skip other validation completely, these changes cascade into the other Events and Mailers.
+`afterValidate` Event, this allows developers to validate the Message and adjust the values and errors, this happens after the basic validation plugin happens, these changes cascade into the other Events and Mailers.

 `beforeSave` Event, this allows developers to modify the value Active Records objects before being saved to the database, these changes cascade into the other Events and Mailers.